 The CIRCULAR BIOCARBON biorefinery will move beyond traditional waste treatment processes to turn the bio-waste produced in the city into valuable sources of building blocks and intermediates.
-The goal is to obtain high added-value end products based on green bio-based materials, local sustainable feedstock and circular production processes.
+The goal is to obtain high-value-added end products based on green bio-based materials, local sustainable feedstock and circular production processes.

-The multi-site biorefinery will not only make it possible to recover organic matter (OFMSW and SS), turning it into high value-added products, but also ensure a strong focus on waste management in terms of separate collection, bringing environmental and economic benefits to the territory and reducing the fraction of inorganic waste of which to be thrown away.
+The multi-site biorefinery will not only make it possible to recover organic matter (OFMSW and SS), ensuring a strong focus on waste management in terms of separate collection, bringing environmental and economic benefits to the territory.
 The project will develop a new model of management for organic urban waste streams and demonstrate it at a commercial level, setting the basis for advancing towards a new circular vision of waste treatment in a city in the framework of the bioeconomy.